jwesters/Personal-Writing/Drafts/Weekly Songs.md

 			The flag was flying at half-mast
 			And I was thinkin' 'bout how everyone is dying
 			And maybe it's time to live

+177. ["Wynona's Big Brown Beaver"](https://open.spotify.com/track/5WzdX4iArSQZELuxI0Oq5Q?si=2845483ae1884e25) Primus (tales from the punchbowl).
+Like many people, I became aware of this song because of its amazing video that was kind of a parody of a Duracell commercial at the time.
+Whenever this video came on MuchMusic, my sister or I (depending on who was watching TV) would call for the other person to come watch the video as we loved it.
+I even remember my dad, who is not really a fan of music, enjoyed the song and would go around the house singing "Wynona's Big Brown Beaver".
+That's family building.